ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.8:
+        *   Issue #112: A new pattern now displays in the MIDI controller.
-        *   Issue #114: Adding display of shortcut key to tool tips.
+        *   Issue #114: Adding display of shortcut keys to tool tips.
-        *   Added automation for the main window Loop button.
+        *   Added automation for the main window Loop L/R button.
         *   Fixed seqroll drawing errors introduced in adding time-sig support.
+        *   Fixed incomplete data-pane refresh in scrolling with arrow-keys.
-        *   Fixed not setting up SIGINT in qseq66, which prevented a proper shutdown.
+        *   Fixed not setting up SIGINT, which prevented a proper shutdown.
+        *   Fixed a couple corrupted data/midi/FM/*.mid files.
     *   Version 0.99.7:
         *   Issue #110 follow-ons:
             Cannot save tempo (BPM) in Windows when